-According to Section 339.175(5)(d), Florida Statutes,
+According to Section 339.175(6)(d), Florida Statutes,

-"Each M.P.O. [metropolitan planning organization] shall appoint a technical advisory committee that includes planners; engineers; representatives of local aviation authorities, port authorities, and public transit authorities or representatives of aviation departments, seaport departments, and public transit departments of municipal or county governments, as applicable"
+"Each M.P.O. [metropolitan planning organization] shall appoint a technical advisory committee, the members of which shall serve at the pleasure of the M.P.O.
+The membership of the technical advisory committee must include, whenever possible, planners; engineers; representatives of local aviation authorities, port authorities, and public transit authorities or representatives of aviation departments, seaport departments, and public transit departments of municipal or county governments, as applicable; the school superintendent of each county within the jurisdiction of the M.P.O. [metropolitan planning organization] or the superintendent's designee; and other appropriate representatives of affected local governments...."